amusarra/liferay-72-soap-client-examples/README.markdown

 We can't even use *HttpsURLConnection.setDefaultSSLSocketFactory(_getSSLConnectionSocketFactory())* because ignored by Apache CXF unless I configure the *useHttpsURLConnectionDefaultSslSocketFactory* property.
-Unfortunately, the **Liferay SOAP Extender** does not allow to act on the configuration of Apache CXF in depth.

 In order to achieve our goal we need to be able to use Apache CXF directly.
 Therefore it is necessary create an [OSGi Fragment](https://osgi.org/specification/osgi.core/7.0.0/framework.module.html#framework.module.fragmenthost) to export some Apache CXF packages.
 The fragment must be made on the module **Liferay Portal Remote SOAP Extender Implementation**